 If you get good at blogging, the results can be exceptional.
 Ryan Robinson has built a very successful consultancy by growing the reach of his blog to around half a million page views.
-His blog provides proof of what his team can do, and his able to pick up lucrative clients as a results.
+His blog provides proof of what his team can do, and his ability to pick up lucrative clients as a result.

 Reading white papers is usually less exciting than watching paint dry, but it doesn’t have to be that way.
 Write in an approachable, friendly style.
 Use short sentences and even shorter paragraphs.
 Allow plenty of white space and illustrate with simple pictures and diagrams.

 Although white papers are traditionally created in PDF format, remember that PDFs are not mobile-friendly.
 And with over half of website traffic now coming from mobile devices, you may want to think again.
 A professionally-designed responsive web page will be a better option.

 Now that we are living in the YouTube era, you can’t afford to overlook video.
 YouTube is the world’s second most popular search engine, and over five billion videos are watched every day.